The Anglican Parish of Nerja and Almuñécar regularly supports two local projects:

 In Almuñecar, Caritas runs two distribution centres for poor families where food and other necessary items for babies and children are given to those in need.

-We also support a number of other charities including:
+We also periodically support a number of other charities including:

 Water Aid’s mission is to overcome poverty by enabling the world’s poorest people to gain access to safe water, sanitation and hygiene education.